 rewards programs (LTBcoin.com).

 There are two forks for the Counterparty code.
 The first, called Clearinghouse runs on the separate block chain provided by Viacoin.
 The second is Dogeparty which was implemented by Humint.is on the Dogecoin block chain.
-Each initialized the balances of their own central token-of-value using the same proof of burn process used by Counterparty with some tweaks.
+Dogeparty initialized the balances of their own central token-of-value using the same proof of burn process used by Counterparty with some tweaks.
+Clearinghouse developers instead sold XCH by rewarding funds sent in Viacoin to an exodus address with the new currency.
 It should be noted that while each of these systems launched on their prospective block chains, there is nothing in the Counterparty code base that permanently ties an instance of the system to a particular block chain.
 Therefore should there be issues with the security of the network either system uses, the respective communities could opt to switch to another block chain.

 Counterparty is a decentralized system for extended financial transactions that has seen steady development and adoption since its launch.
 The project and its network are young and many are working on competing systems that could pose significant risk to those who would get involved with the project or invest in its fledgling economy.
 Further study is advised before making decisions on investment of time or capital.